ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

    * Select the **Use certificates for server** checkbox if that created CA will sign the server certificate for the VPN server.
    * Select the **Use certificates for client** checkbox if that created CA will sign the client certificate for the VPN server.
    * Select both **Use certificates for server** and **Use certificates for client** checkboxes if that created CA will sign both server and client certificates for the VPN server.
-* Make sure that every CA has an unique **Common name** in the CA chain while creating it in the Secrets Manager instance.
+* Make sure that every CA has a unique **Common name** in the CA chain while creating it in the Secrets Manager instance.

 For more information, see [Creating private certificates](/docs/secrets-manager?topic=secrets-manager-certificates&interface=ui) in the Secrets Manager documentation.
 {: note}